jcrugzz/changes-stream/README.md

 [![build status](https://secure.travis-ci.org/jcrugzz/changes-stream.png)](http://travis-ci.org/jcrugzz/changes-stream)

-A fault tolerant changes stream with builtin retry HEAVIlY inspired by [`follow`][follow].
+A fault tolerant changes stream with builtin retry HEAVILY inspired by [`follow`][follow].
 This module is a [`Readable` Stream][readable] with all of the fun stream methods that you would expect.